zimmski/go-mutesting/README.md

 The output shows that four mutations have been found and tested.
 Three of them passed which means that the test suite failed for these mutations and the mutations were therefore killed.
 However, one mutation did not fail the test suite.
 Its source code diff is shown in the output which can be used to investigate the mutation.

-The summary also shows the **mutation score** which is an metric on how many mutations are killed by the test suite and therefore states the quality of the test suite.
+The summary also shows the **mutation score** which is a metric on how many mutations are killed by the test suite and therefore states the quality of the test suite.
 The mutation score is calculated by dividing the amount of all passed mutations with the amount of mutations that passed plus the amount of mutations that failed.
 A score of 1.0 therefore means that all mutations have been killed.

 ## <a name="write-mutation-exec-commands"></a>How do I write my own mutation exec commands?